-- Using the User/Group Editor, decide what authorization permission groups are required for the application.
-Create these groups before development begins. - During development of tables and forms, use the settings on the Security tab of each editor to configure what permissions each group has for the table/form.
-During form development, keep in mind that elements must be named in order to assign permissions. - Check the mustAuthenticate flag of the solution. - Create users with either the User/Group Editor or with the Users page in the Application Server administration utility.
+- Using the User/Group editor, decide what authorization permission groups are required for the application.
+Create these groups before development begins. - During development of tables and forms, use the settings on the security tab of each editor to configure what permissions each group has for the table/form.
+Keep in mind during form development that elements must be named in order to assign permissions. - Set the mustAuthenticate flag to true (selected) for the solution. - Create users with either the User/Group editor or with the Users page in the application server administration utility.
 Assign users to groups in either editor. - · Deploy the application.
 When launching the application, the default login window will appear to authenticate the user.